 I’ll probably wear them about three days then put them back in the box.

 They’ll be vintage in a few years, it’s an investment.

 Well done on the wristband.
 How was it?

 David: It was horrible.
 I’m tired as hell.

 How long were you here?

 Two nights.
-I was 30th in the queue the first day and just missed getting in.
-I just stayed on.
+I was 30th in the line on the first day and just missed getting in.
+So, I just stayed on.

 It’s been a bit tense today.
 Was it the same during the night?

 Always.
-About where people were in the queue.
+About where people were in the line.
 Even during the night.
-Some people didn't wanna sleep in case they got queue-jumped.
+Some people didn't wanna sleep in case they got cut.